mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** Page 105:

-> “Good Knowing Advisors, the ability to cultivate the conduct of not dwelling inwardly or outwardly, of coming and going freely, of casting away the grasping mind, and of unobstructed penetration, is basically no different from *The Prajna Sutra*.”
+> “Good Knowing Advisors, the ability to cultivate the conduct of not dwelling inwardly or outwardly, of coming and going freely, of casting away the grasping mind, and of unobstructed penetration, is basically no different from *The Prajñā Sutra*.”
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

 “The ability to cultivate the conduct of not dwelling inwardly or outwardly”: In this book, *inwardly* means seeing one's own nature. *Outwardly* means the Buddhist scripture written in words.

-So, *the ability to cultivate the conduct of not dwelling inwardly or outwardly*: this is the meaning of the *prajna paramita* in the *Diamond Sutra*.
+So, *the ability to cultivate the conduct of not dwelling inwardly or outwardly*: this is the meaning of the *prajñā paramita* in the *Diamond Sutra*.
 In this book [...] the Sixth Patriarch attained enlightenment when he heard the passage of the *Diamond Sutra* saying a bodhisattva has his thought awakened without abiding anything whatever.
 Then he attained enlightenment.

 And in the *Lankavatara Sutra*, D.T.
 Suzuki [talks] about this.
 His commentary says, page 95: